-In Saint Lucia smoking cessation support is available in some offices of health professionals.
-Currently there is no pharmacological treatment available for tobacco dependence and there is no access to a national toll-free quitline.
+In Saint Kitts and Nevis there is no smoking cessation support available.
+Pharmacological treatment is available for tobacco dependence.
+Currently the public does not have access to a national toll-free quitline.

 Did you know...?

 - People who are addicted to nicotine are the actual victims of the tobacco epidemic. - Three out of four smokers say they want to quit.
 For some tobacco users it is difficult to quit on their own, so access to counseling and cessation services is important. - While most who quit eventually do so without intervention, the use of cessation medications can double the likelihood of quitting successfully.
 The use of medication in conjunction with counseling increases the probability of quitting even further.